Marilyn Chambers: Early life

 Born Marilyn Ann Briggs in Providence, Rhode Island, Chambers was raised in Westport, Connecticut, in a middle-class household.
 It is often reported that she was born in Westport; however, in a 2007 interview, Chambers confirmed she was born in Providence but grew up in Westport.
 Her father was in advertising and her mother was a nurse.
 She was the youngest of three children, a brother, Bill Briggs (keyboardist for 1960s Boston band The Remains), and a sister, Jann Smith.
-Chambers attended Burr Farms Elementary School, Hillspoint Elementary School, Long Lots Junior High School, and Staples High School where she graduated in 1970.
+Chambers attended Burr Farms Elementary School, Hillspoint Elementary School, Long Lots Junior High School, and Staples High School where she graduated in 1970 and was voted "Best Student Body".
 Her father tried to discourage her from pursuing a modeling career, citing brutal competition.
 "Ever since I was a little kid, I've always wanted to be an actress," Chambers said in 1997.
 "I was always a performer, a junior Olympic diver, a junior Olympic gymnast.
 My mother always told me I was a show-off".

 "When I was about 16, I learned how to write my mother’s name on notes to get out of school", she said.
 "And then I'd take the train into the city to go to auditions".
 While in high school, she landed some modeling assignments and a small role in the film The Owl and the Pussycat (1970), in which Chambers was credited as Evelyn Lang.
 During her early career as a model, her most prominent job was as the "Ivory Soap girl" on the Ivory Snow soap flake box, posing as a mother holding a baby under the tag line "99 & 44/100% pure".